-Green Mountain Coffee has followed through with their promises.
+Green Mountain Coffee has followed through with its promises.
 Four of their key roasts are now made with #5 recyclable polypropylene plastic.
 This is the same material used in yogurt and butter containers, it can be recycled in the majority of municipalities in the U.S. and Canada.
-Don't worry, the limited variety of recyclable K-cups is only short term.
-Green Mountain is in the process of transitioning all of their eight production facilities to production of the recyclable pod.
-Within the next four years 100% of Green Mountain K-cups will be recyclable.
+Don't worry, the limited variety of recyclable K-cups is only short-term.
+Green Mountain is in the process of transitioning all of its eight production facilities to the production of the recyclable pod.
+Within the next four years, 100% of Green Mountain K-cups will be recyclable.

 First, after you have brewed your Kcup coffee allow it to cool to the touch.
 Then starting at the puncture hole, peel the aluminum lid off.
 Be sure to work your way to the edges first in an effort to not leave behind any remnants.
 You may leave the filter attached to the plastic cup.

 Next, place your spent coffee in a composter or sprinkle them on your garden (coffee grounds work as a natural fertilizer).

 Finally, send your Kcup to your recycling center for processing.